CraftAcademyLabs/ca_course/slow_food_online/testing-ionic-applications.md

 ### Unit test configuration

-Now we need to create a folder called `test-config` in our project root folder.
+Now, we need to create a folder called `test-config` in our project root folder.

 `$ mkdir test-config`

-Next we need to create configurations files.
+Next, we need to create configurations files in that forlder.

 First is the configuration files for Karma, our unit test runner.
+We will not go over each setting but you should do your own research.

 !FILENAME  test-config/karma.conf.js